Premarital AgreementsExperienced, Respected, Trusted Family Law Guidance

-At Hicks Crandall Juhl PC, our family law lawyers regularly draft premarital agreements for clients in Fairfax and other communities in northern Virginia who are ordinary folks just like you.
+At Hicks Crandall Juhl P.C., our lawyers regularly draft premarital agreements for clients in Fairfax and other communities in northern Virginia who are ordinary folks just like you.
 These agreements can be an amicable way to determine how assets should be divided and the amount and duration of spousal support in a divorce.

-A premarital agreement or prenuptial agreement can be a simple document that protects your separate property in a future divorce.
-While assets you bring into a marriage are generally separate property under Virginia law upon a divorce, seeking the advice of the family lawyers at Hicks Crandall Juhl PC and entering a premarital agreement can help ensure that you keep it that way.
+A premarital agreement can be a simple document that protects your separate property in a future divorce.
+While assets you bring into a marriage are generally separate property under Virginia law upon a divorce, seeking the advice of the lawyers at Hicks Crandall Juhl P.C. and entering a premarital agreement can help ensure that you keep it that way.